 Coronavirus school closures: How long are UK schools going to be closed for?
 And what did other countries do?

-School closures are taking place from March 20 but how long for?
-Do we know when pupils will be going back?
+School closures took place from March 20 but how long for?
+But when will schools be reopening to all pupils?
 Here are all the details.